Brenzee/Planner_Redux_Firebase/README.md

-This project is Created based on:
+Technology used in this project:

+1. ReactJS
-1. React Redux
+2. React Redux
+3. Moment for date formatting
+4. React Router
-2. Firebase (firestore and auth)
+5. Firebase (Firestore, Cloud Functions and Auth)